 Master of Science – Executive Leadership And Change

 The Philosophy of the Executive Leadership and Change Master of Science Program: Effective leaders have an accurate sense of themselves.
 They model, teach, and advocate the values of authenticity, empowerment, creative and critical thinking.
 To promote collaboration, trust and community building, they take advantage of diversity of style, experience and culture.
 Executive leaders understand and facilitate change to meet the challenges of an increasingly complex, fast-paced, global society.
 Leaders need the skills to create and communicate a positive view of the future, which is in harmony with the values of their organization and the larger community.
-The role of the leader is to inspire and facilitate this transition.
+The role of the leader is to inspire and facilitate this transition to the desired future state.

 The Executive Leadership and Change program characterizes leadership as an ongoing learning process, thus building capacity in the leader, their organizations and in the other team members involved in leading positive change.